 And that’s why our approach to stuttering therapy sets us apart.
 Many treatments focus primarily on physical techniques.
 But at AIS, we take a holistic approach.

-We address the physical aspects of stuttering – as well as the negative emotions and thoughts that can accompany it.
+Our speech pathologists address the physical aspects of stuttering – as well as the negative emotions and thoughts that can accompany it.
 In short, we approach stuttering from every angle.
 Mind.
 Body.
 And spirit.
 AIS treatment draws extensively from avoidance reduction therapy, acceptance and commitment approaches, and rational emotive behavioral therapy.
 We customize treatment plans according to each individual’s unique stuttering patterns, history, and values.

 At AIS, we take a team approach to stuttering treatment.
 When you come to us, you become part of a larger community and a network of encouragement and guidance.
 Our staff is dedicated to creating a truly supportive environment for our clients and their family members – and all the people who love them.